All-on-Four dental Implants in Toronto

 The All-On-Four concept uses two straight anterior implants as well as two implants tilted up to 45 degrees in the posterior.
 The posterior implants are tilted to utilize available bone and avoid grafting.
 The 4 implants are secured to the lower or upper jaw.
 The implants are then used to attach a new set of replacement teeth that give you a brand new smile.

 In this procedure, there’s no need to place one titanium implant after another for each missing tooth.
 This helps to reduce the cost and time spent on dental implant procedures.
 The process is often less painful than the removable dentures or standard implants.
 The best part is, the patient walks out of the dental clinic feeling more confident with a full set of natural-looking teeth.
-The quick and seamless procedure must be done by highly experienced and licensed dentists to bring out the best results.
+At our Toronto All on Four clinic this quick and seamless procedure is done by highly experienced and licensed dentists to bring out the best results.

 We are a Family Friendly Practice